 I’ve cooked quail just once, and had it twice.
 The results, bite-sized though were delicious.

 In Nigeria, they are purported to be food for the gods!
 I mean, all sorts of claims of youthfulness and health are ascribed to quail meat and eggs.
 They may all be true, but reasons such as being a remedy against digestive tract disorders such as gastritis, stomach ulcer and duodenal ulcer; curing anemia and increasing hemoglobin level, strong anticancer effects and promoting good memory and enhancing brain activity have nothing to do with my desire for them.

 I buy 8 quails, alive.
 I am bold enough to have them prepared and dressed at home.
 They are so tiny, and they move around so much that I can hardly hold the box that contains them.
 Eventually I make it to the car and B and I start chatting about them.
 She says to me, ‘I won’t be able to eat the quails.
 I’ve seen them alive, heard them scratch…..there’s no way I can stomach the thought of eating them’.
 ‘Ok’, I say (that’s your problem, I think), shrugging my shoulders.
 I don’t think it will affect me.
 I will be able to eat them.

-At home, my house-keeper is cleaning the quails when my children head to the back garden to play on the trampoline.
+At home, there is some House cleaning going on, my house-keeper is cleaning the quails when my children head to the back garden to play on the trampoline.
 They are (understandably) freaked out by the tiny birds.
 I smile.
 I watched chickens being prepared growing up and it never affected my eating them.